There are several general stages that are followed to successfully prepare a surface for adhesion, coating, welding or other procedures.

 Wet Abrasive Blast Cleaning

 Water can be introduced into an abrasive blast stream to help reduce dust, typically when removing lead-based paint or water-soluble contaminants.
 The conventional method is to use the same pressure as with dry blasting with the addition of the water being introduced behind the nozzle so that it is atomised and accelerates through the nozzle alongside the air and abrasive substance.
 Alternatively, the water can be added in controlled amounts at the base of the blast pot before mixing with the air and abrasive as they pass along the blast hose.
 A lower pressure system is also available whereby the water is injected into the air stream.
 The water then shrouds the abrasive/air mixture to prevent dust from escaping from the stream.
 However, the low pressures mean that fine abrasive particulates can remain on the surface and will need to be washed away.
 In some instances, inhibitors are used as part of the wet abrasive process to prevent the cleaned surface from rusting.
 In these instances it is worth checking that any leftover traces of the inhibitors will be compatible with any coating that is to be applied after.
 Alternatively, light dry blasting can remove any surface rusting following wet abrasive cleaning.
+It should be noted that the substrate must be dry prior to coating.

 Hand and Power Tool Cleaning